t8ortot/CSC413-SFSU/README.md

 I am withholding the course ID from this repo to avoid plagiarism from current and future attending students.

-Disclaimer: The original repo to this project was owned and deleted by the facilitating instructor, therefore there are not many commits to show in this repo.
+Disclaimer: The original repos to these projects were owned and deleted by the facilitating instructor, therefore there are not many commits to show in this repo.